All Episodes

 It's not a night off.

-It's the left continuing to be who they are, with uh all the Republicans in there as as willing dupes and circus acts.
+It's the left continuing to be who they are with all the Republicans in there as willing dupes and circus acts.

 So I wasn't surprised by what Obama said about that.

-Here's the money uh quote now, money quote, money uh money uh excerpt from Dana Milbank's piece.
+Here's the money quote, now money quote, money excerpt from Dana Milbank's piece.

-Danny Milbank, uh state control media, big Obama fan, uh, thinks Keith Oberman is one of the most talented people on TV, kind of guy.
+Danny Milbank, state control media, big Obama fan, thinks Keith Oberman is one of the most talented people on TV kind of guy.

 And here's the money excerpt.

-I'm not troubled by Obama's slow jam with Jimmy Fallon, who dubbed the commander in chief Preezy because during Obama's appearance on late night TV, no prezy making me queasy because his nonstop campaigning is looking well sleazy, and his ad suggesting that Romney would wouldn't have killed Obama.
+I'm not troubled by Obama's slowjam with Jimmy Fallon, who dubbed the commander-in-chief Prezy, because during Obama's appearance on late night TV, no Preezy making me queasy because his nonstop campaigning is looking, well, sleazy.

 In a political culture that long ago surrendered to the permanent campaign, Obama has managed to take things to a whole new level.

-According to statistics compiled for a book to be published this summer, the president's already set a record for total first-term fundraisers.
+According to statistics compiled for a book to be published this summer, the president's already set a record for total first-term fundraisers, 191, and that's only through March 6th.

 That's amazing.